pyroscope/rtorrent-ps/docs/setup.rst

 dependant on Debian, the *Preparatory Steps* commands which are executed under ``root`` are similar for other distributions, and the compilation instructions should work as-is on practically any Linux and (F)BSD.
-These instructions are explicitly known to work on *Debian Jessie*, and *Ubuntu Trusty + Xenial*.
+These instructions are explicitly known to work on *Debian Jessie + Stretch*, and *Ubuntu Trusty + Xenial*.

 The whole procedure takes 15 – 20 minutes,